 Letter: What is more important to Sinn Fein – achieving Irish unity or support for the IRA?

+Letter: Electoral politics has worked for republicans, and will continue to work, but what is more important to Sinn Fein – achieving Irish unity or support for the IRA?

 Even from a unionist background, it is possible to understand how young nationalist/republicans in the 1970s might have believed that they had no alternative other than to use violence to (as they saw it) defend their community.